-The Company is exempt from disclosing the non-financial information set out in Law 11/2018, of 28 December, as this information is included in a separate report, namely the "Statement of Consolidated Non-Financial Information - 2022" of the Línea Directa Aseguradora Group, the scope of consolidation of which includes the Company.
+The Company is exempt from disclosing the non-financial information set out in Law 11/2018, of 28 December, as this information is included in a separate report, namely the consolidated non-financial statement for 2023 of the Línea Directa Aseguradora Group, the scope of consolidation of which includes the Company.
 The consolidated annual accounts, together with the consolidated management report in which this statement is included, will be filed with the Mercantile Registry of Madrid.

-12. Annual corporate governance report, ICFR and annual report on directors remuneration.
+12. Annual corporate governance report, ICFR and annual report on director remuneration

-For the purposes of Article 538 of the Corporate Enterprises Act, the consolidated Management Report includes the Annual Corporate Governance Report (ACGR), Internal Control over Financial Reporting (ICFR) and the Annual Report on Director Remuneration (ARDR) of Línea Directa Aseguradora, S.A., Compañía de Seguros y Reaseguros, all for the year ended 2022.
+For the purposes of Article 538 of the Corporate Enterprises Act, the consolidated Management Report includes the Annual Corporate Governance Report (ACGR), Internal Control over Financial Reporting (ICFR) and the Annual Report on Director Remuneration (ARDR) of Línea Directa Aseguradora, S.A., Compañía de Seguros y Reaseguros, all for the year ended 2023.
 Both reports are available and can be consulted in full on the website of the Spanish National Securities Market Commission (Comisión Nacional del Mercado de Valores, or CNMV) and on the corporate website.